Menu

 Extrapleural Pneumonectomy (EPP) For Pleural Mesothelioma Treatment

-An extrapleural pneumonectomy procedure (EPP) is a surgical treatment that removes an entire lung and any nearby tissues affected by cancer.
-Pleural mesothelioma patients undergo open chest surgery if they have been diagnosed with early-stage cancer that has not spread to surrounding tissues.
-Early attempts of extrapleural pneumonectomy for treatment often failed prior to the 1930s.
-Today, pneumonectomies are backed by modern science and are safer.
+An extrapleural pneumonectomy (EPP) is a surgical treatment for pleural mesothelioma that involves removing an entire lung and nearby tissues affected by cancer.
+This procedure is typically recommended for patients diagnosed with early-stage cancer that has not spread to surrounding tissues.
+Modern advancements have made pneumonectomies, including EPP, safer and more effective for treating pleural mesothelioma.

-During an EPP, patients go under general anesthesia before the doctor makes a 10-inch incision at the front of the chest or on the side of the body.
-Once the surgeon removes the entire affected lung, they may remove other visibly cancerous tissues.
-The surgery takes an average of three hours to complete.
+During an EPP, patients undergo general anesthesia.
+The surgeon makes a 10-inch incision at the front of the chest or on the side of the body to access and remove the affected lung and any visibly cancerous tissues.
+The surgery typically takes about three hours to complete.

-An EPP for pleural mesothelioma treatment is a more invasive surgery that comes with several risks, including a higher mortality rate of about 6% during or immediately after surgery.
+EPP is a more invasive procedure with several risks, including a higher mortality rate of about 6% during or immediately after surgery.
+However, for eligible patients, EPP can significantly improve prognosis.
+Patients must understand the pre-surgery preparations, emotional considerations, and support available during recovery.
+Consulting with healthcare centers and professionals and preparing mentally and physically can help patients navigate this challenging but potentially life-extending procedure.
 Risks associated with an EPP include:

 • Abnormal heart rate